WebDevStudios/wp-search-with-algolia/README.txt

 = Where can I find Algolia documentation and user guides? =

-- For help setting up and configuring Search by Algolia please refer to our [user guide](https://community.algolia.com/wordpress/installation.html).
+- For help setting up and configuring Search by Algolia please refer to the [user guide](https://community.algolia.com/wordpress/installation.html).
-- For extending or theming the Autocomplete dropdown, see our [Autocomplete Customization guide](https://community.algolia.com/wordpress/customize-autocomplete.html).
+- For extending or theming the Autocomplete dropdown, see the [Autocomplete Customization guide](https://community.algolia.com/wordpress/customize-autocomplete.html).
-- For extending or theming the Instant Search results page, see our [Search Page Customization guide](https://community.algolia.com/wordpress/customize-search-page.html).
+- For extending or theming the Instant Search results page, see the [Search Page Customization guide](https://community.algolia.com/wordpress/customize-search-page.html).

 = Will it work with my theme? =